DagsHub/node-license-checker-action/README.md

 * `ALL_OUTPUT_FILE` - where to put the CSV report of all discovered licenses.
 Defaults to `licenses.csv`.
 Consider making it a build artifact.
 * `DISALLOWED_OUTPUT_FILE` - where to put the CSV report of disallowed licenses.
 Defaults to `disallowed-licenses.csv`.
 Consider making it a build artifact.
 * `TARGET_DIR` - where you want the scan to run, instead of the root of the repo.
 Relative paths should work.
+* `EXCLUDE_PACKAGES` - semicolon separated list of npm packages to ignore scanning for licenses - use this if you have a package you know is OK, such as an internal dependency.

 The arguments to [`license-checker-rseidelsohn`](https://github.com/RSeidelsohn/license-checker-rseidelsohn) can be overriden by adding args to the action.